machine-learning-apps/self-hosted-k8s-runner/README.md

 # Setup Instructions

 **Prerequisites**: These instructions assume:
-  - You have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and configured to access a kubernetes cluster where you wish to instantiate self-hosted runners.
+  - You have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and configured to access a Kubernetes cluster where you wish to instantiate self-hosted runners.
   - You have sufficent permissions to create resources (namespaces, deployments, secrets, etc.) in this cluster.
-  - Familiarity with kubernetes, especially with debugging workloads and inspecting logs.
+  - Familiarity with Kubernetes, especially with debugging workloads and inspecting logs.

 ##  1. Install `envsubst`